-Questions to ask your yourself and your photographer candidates
+Questions to ask yourself and your photographer candidates

 When planning a wedding, couples have so much to consider.
 At times, it can all feel overwhelming.
 As a newlywed (and DIY bride), I can vouch for that!

-One of the most important choices you’ll make during this time is deciding how you want your day documented.
-I believe wedding photography is not just another expense or checklist item, wedding photography is an investment.
-Sometimes, your photographs and video are the only tangible items left after the wedding celebrations come to an end.
+One of the most essential choices you’ll make during this time is deciding how you want your day documented.
+I believe wedding photography is not just another expense or checklist item; wedding photography is an investment.
+Your photographs and video are sometimes the only tangible items left after the wedding celebrations end.

 Recently, I wrote about the importance of hiring a professional to capture your big day.
 This week I want to share a few questions to ask yourself and your (potential) photographer.

 What's the overall feel you want your photos to convey?